JessieeXD/JessieeXD/README.md

 Hi!!
 I'm Jessica but You can call me Jess or Leon I don't mind!!
-He/She/They pronouns
+He/They/She pronouns
 Pls don't try ponytown players I am happily taken!!
 A huge Danganronpa fan I mainly glaze THH though
 My favorite characters are Kiyotaka Ishimaru,Korekiyo Shinguji,Leon Kuwata and Kaito Momota!
-⚾ I am literally Leon Kuwata.
-The Ultimate Baseball Star!! ⚾ (Heavy Kin!)
+🎖️⚾ I am literally Leon Kuwata and Kiyotaka Ishimaru.
+The Ultimate Baseball Star and Moral Compass!! ⚾🎖️ (Heavy Kins!)
-I also kin Kiyotaka Ishimaru and Kaito Momota!!
+I also kin Kaito Momota a little bit.
+Check out my pronouns page to see more of my other kins!!
 I also love My Little Pony,Mortal Kombat and The Walking Dead Game!
 I'm a huge fan of scenecore, 6arelyhuman,Asteria,Odetari and more!
 9/1/25!!
 I love you so much baby!! 💗